 What is the cost?

-The fee for each ketamine infusion is $450.
+The fee for each ketamine infusion is $500.
 We do not accept any private insurance or Medicare, but will provide you with the forms to submit for reimbursement.
 As of now about 35-40% of patients are receiving some reimbursement, but we cannot predict if your insurance plan will reimburse you.
-We hope to be able to get nasal ketamine approved by your insurance.

 In support of our Veterans of the United States military, we encourage you to call us for special fee consideration.
 Other fee considerations will be on a case-to-case basis.